ZackWilde27/Z3dPy/README.md

 Renders 950 on-screen triangles at 30 fps *(tested on my ryzen 7)*

+My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
+In my experience PyGame is faster.

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 FAQ can be found at the bottom